Koch Functional Whole Body Chiropractic Technique

 - Use of Instruments for Myotome Adjusting

-Four days, approximately 30 hours — An amazing amount of hands on technique training that is also a lot of fun!
+Three days, approximately 24 hours — An amazing amount of hands on technique training that is also a lot of fun!